 I have worked with hundreds of digital artists over the years, many of whom distinguish between what they call “Contact Shadows” and what they call “Cast Shadows”.

-Cast shadows, we are told, are the sharp shadows you can see cast by an object that is lit by a light source like a sun or lightbulb while contact shadows, apparently, are those kind of indistinguishable darkenings without a discernable edge that seem to appear as an object gets close to, and touches, a surface, like a car tire on the road on a cloudy day.
+Cast shadows, we are told, are the sharp shadows you can see cast by an object that is lit by a light source like a sun or light-bulb while contact shadows, apparently, are those kind of indistinguishable darkenings without a discernible edge that seem to appear as an object gets close to, and touches, a surface, like a car tire on the road on a cloudy day.
 We are told that these are different kinds of shadows…that the contact shadow doesn’t really have a light source…that it’s something different.